AlexGulliver/Shamzam/README.md

 By default the script will run on `http://localhost:3000`

+Insert song files into the /songs directory to use them with the scripts.

 You can use the following provided cURL commands to add, remove, list and identify tracks.

 #### Insert a track